lextoumbourou/simple-ranker/README.md

 # simple-ranker

 simple-ranker is an extremely simple ranking module for pandas DataFrames.
-It is based on the algorithm from The Little Book That Beats the Market, it is the backbone behind [MagicRanker](http://www.magicranker.com).
+It is based on the algorithm from The Little Book That Beats the Market, and it's the backbone behind [MagicRanker](http://www.magicranker.com).

 ## Usage